eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 The Relying Party Instance receives a PID or attestation, including some attributes, from the Wallet Unit.
 Subsequently, it verifies the signature over the PID or attestation.
-To do this for PIDs and QEAAs, the Relying Party Instance uses a trust anchor of the Provider obtained from a Trusted List.
+To do this for PIDs and QEAAs, the Relying Party Instance uses a trust anchor of the Provider obtained from a LoTE or Trusted List.
 Note that the PID Provider or QEAA Provider may use an intermediate signing certificate to sign the PID or attestation, and use the trust anchor to sign the signing certificate, instead of signing the PID or attestation directly with the